bunkahle/PILasOPENCV/README.md

 This is a very unstable development version.
 Use with care.
 Not much testing has been done to it though tests have been done which can be found in the tests directory.

 # TO DO:
-The most used classes and methods like ImageMode, ImageColor, ImageDraw are, ImageFilter, ImageChops are implemented but have not been fully tested.
+The most used classes and methods like ImageMode, ImageColor, ImageChops are implemented but have not been fully tested.
+Image, ImageFont, ImageDraw, ImageGrab and ImageFilter have been tested with several testcases.
 Some functions/methods of these classes are missing and are not implemented though.
 If you want to import them, import them with:

     import PILasOPENCV as ImageMode